deankoch/rswat/vignettes/articles/rswat_intro.md

 # Editing

 So far we have only browsed the files for an existing project.
-The real power of rswat is in allowing R users to easily modifying the parameters in the SWAT+ config files on disk. rswat makes this more intuitive for R users by representing all config files as data frames
+The real power of rswat is in allowing R users to easily modify the parameters in the SWAT+ config files on disk. rswat makes this more intuitive for R users by representing all config files as data frames

 ## Modify parameters